Brands of Contact Lenses

 What do I do if I’ve slept in my lenses?

 If you’ve fallen asleep in your lenses, do not immediately try to take them out.
-Drink some water to hydrate yourself and insert a few drops of calming eye drops into your eye before removing them.
+Drink some water to re-hydrate yourself and insert a few drops of calming eye drops into your eye before removing them.
+You should never wear your lenses beyond the amount of time recommended by your optician.